jby1993/SelfReconCode/README.md

 ## License
-Academic or non-profit organization noncommercial research use only.
+For non-commercial research use only.